cchitsiang/awesome-stars/README.md

 - [oslabs-beta/Examin](https://github.com/oslabs-beta/Examin) - Examin is a developer tool that generates React unit tests for your application.
 Ensure your application renders as expected before adding new features.
 Examin writes the baseline unit tests and allow
 - [open-source-labs/spearmint](https://github.com/open-source-labs/spearmint) - Testing, simplified. || An inclusive, accessibility-first GUI for generating clean, semantic Javascript tests in only a few clicks of a button.
 - [homebridge/homebridge](https://github.com/homebridge/homebridge) - HomeKit support for the impatient.
-- [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source APM.
-It helps developers monitor their applications & troubleshoot problems, an open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performanc
+- [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform with logs, traces and metrics in a single application.
+An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performan
 - [slidevjs/slidev](https://github.com/slidevjs/slidev) - Presentation Slides for Developers
 - [nextauthjs/next-auth](https://github.com/nextauthjs/next-auth) - Authentication for the Web.
 - [notea-org/notea](https://github.com/notea-org/notea) - 📒 Self hosted note taking app stored on S3